aws/aws-advanced-jdbc-wrapper/examples/SpringHibernateBalancedReaderOneDataSourceExample/CUSTOM_ANNOTATIONS.md

 ## Summary

 The SpringHibernateBalancedReaderOneDataSourceExample demonstrates a **driver-managed approach** to read/write splitting using standard Spring annotations.
-The AWS JDBC Driver automatically routes connections based on the `@Transactional(readOnly)` flag, eliminating the need for custom annotations or AOP configuration.
+The AWS Advanced JDBC Wrapper automatically routes connections based on the `@Transactional(readOnly)` flag, eliminating the need for custom annotations or AOP configuration.
 This approach is simpler, requires less code, and is ideal for most use cases.